 Reducing Your Opioid Medications

-We have already written about the attacks injured workers can expect from insurance companies on medication.
+We have already written about, and seen in our experience as Pennsylvania workers’ compensation lawyers, the attacks injured workers in PA can expect from insurance companies on medication.
 Litigation is a poor process to bring about changes in medication regimens; nevertheless, the Centers for Disease Control and Prevention recently developed and published guidelines for physicians regarding the prescription of opioid medications that will almost certainly play a role in how judges view opioid pain medication usage by injured workers within the Pennsylvania workers’ compensation system.

 Physical therapy is one option for injured workers seeking to reduce chronic pain.
 The American Physical Therapy Association provides some guidance for how physical therapy may help pain: